Statistical Inference Based on a New Weighted Likelihood Approach: Introduction

 The rest of the paper is organized as follows.
 In Section~\ref{sec: residual and weight}, we describe the residual function and propose several weight functions.
-These weight functions represent a rich collection of shapes under the general framework described above and allow many other possibilities in comparison to the simplistic squared exponential weight function considered in \cite{biswas14}.
-Neither are they restricted to the weight function generated by the residual adjustment function.
-In Section~\ref{sec: Examples}, we illustrate the performance of the weighted likelihood methods in robust estimation problems through real data examples.
-We address the issue of root selection in presence of multiple roots which often arises in the implementation of the above method in Section~\ref{subsec: boot} with a real data example in Section \ref{subsec: lubone}.
+These weight functions represent a rich collection of shapes and allow many other possibilities in comparison to the simplistic squared exponential weight function considered in \cite{biswas14}.
+Neither are they restricted to the weight functions generated by the residual adjustment function.
+In Section~\ref{sec: Examples}, we illustrate the performance of the estimation method through real data examples.
 A relevant simulation study is provided in Section~\ref{sec: simulation}.
-Theoretical properties of the estimator, including influence function, location-scale equivariance, consistency and asymptotic normality are discussed in Section~\ref{sec: properties}.
+The theoretical properties of the estimator are discussed in Section~\ref{sec: properties}.
 As the first order influence function turns out to be a poor descriptor of the robustness of our estimators, we take up a higher order influence function analysis of these weight functions in Section~\ref{sec: hif}.
 The method is applied to bivariate data and robust regression problems in Section~\ref{sec: extension}.
-A modified form of the residual function is suggested and discussed briefly in Section~\ref{sec: modified}.
-Some concluding remarks are given in Section~\ref{sec: conclusion}.
+Concluding remarks are given in Section~\ref{sec: conclusion}.